ericoporto/ags-manual-wiki/ListBox.md

 FILEMASK is a standard DOS/Windows search expression such as "\*.dat" or "data\*.\*"

-When specifying file path you may use special location tags:
+When specifying file path you may use special location tags:<br>
-`$INSTALLDIR$`, which allows you to explicitly access files in the game installation directory.
+`$INSTALLDIR$`, which allows you to explicitly access files in the game installation directory.<br>
-`$SAVEGAMEDIR$`, which allows you to access files in the save game directory.
+`$SAVEGAMEDIR$`, which allows you to access files in the save game directory.<br>
 `$APPDATADIR$`, which allows you to access files to a folder on the system which is accessible by and shared by all users.